-Parents of all children starting in the next academic year will be invited to an Welcome Meeting in the Summer term to learn more about the Reception curriculum.
-This is an opportunity to meet the Head Teacher and EYFS staff.
+Parents of all children starting in the next academic year will be invited to a Welcome Meeting in the Summer term to learn more about the Reception curriculum.
+This is an opportunity to:

-- Learn about the School ethos and the Thinking Schools Trust - Explain about uniform, PE kit and universal school meals - Explain about holidays and absences - Explain the Foundation stage curriculum and how parents can support children at home.
+- Meet the Head Teacher and EYFS staff; - Learn about the School ethos and the Thinking Schools Trust; - Explain about uniform, PE kit and universal school meals; - Explain about holidays and absences; and - Explain the Foundation stage curriculum and how parents can support children at home.

-New class sessions - The children are given opportunities to come into school to meet their new class teacher and other children in their class with and without parents in the Summer and Autumn Term before school begins.
-This means that before they join their new class the Reception environment and adults are already a familiar place to them.
+New class sessions - The children are given opportunities to come into school to meet their new class teacher and other children in their class, with and without parents, in the Summer and Autumn Term before school begins.
+This means that before they join their new class, the Reception environment and adults are already a familiar place to them.
+The EYFS staff also set up optional Tapestry challenges over the Summer period to foster strong relationships with the children, parents and carers prior to their first day with us.